 - Go to Encryption > Key Exchange and confirm that the following (default) key exchange protocols are selected: gss-group1-sha1 with Kerberos 5 and gss-gex-sha1 with Kerberos 5.

-To configure the Reflection for Secure IT Client for Windows
+To configure the Reflection for Secure IT Windows Client

-- Start the Reflection for Secure IT Client for Windows.
+- Start Reflection for Secure IT Windows Client.